I shot this photo of the Arc de Triomphe with the shutter speed sets to 1 second – f/7,1 – 400 Iso. I used the wide angle Fujifilm XF 14mm.

 Photographing the water, whether it is the sea, a waterfall or a river, will give a very smooth, even milky result.
 This result will be even more successful if you have in opposition an area of the completely immobile image, such as a pontoon, rocks, etc.

-Clouds and the sky (at night with stars) are also a very good subject for long laying, provided that there is an element that does not move, such as trees, a building, etc.
+Clouds and the sky (at night with stars) are also a very good subject for long exposure, rather the opposite for an subject that does not move, such as trees, a building, etc.

 Lightning, fireworks, light (with lightpainting) and many other everyday subjects (the day crowd) show a new facet with the help of long-standing photography, you just have to experiment.